 - Solution (BusinessSolution)

-- Jumbo Ten Brink Food installed 80 Panasonic cameras and a facial recognition system (connected only to the cameras of the store entrance) as the foundation of their security system.
+- Jumbo Ten Brink Food installed 80 i-PRO cameras and a facial recognition system (connected only to the cameras of the store entrance) as the foundation of their security system.

 Ten Brink Food is a multi franchiser at Jumbo Supermarkets, the second largest supermarket chain in the Netherlands*.
 Committed to providing a great store experience, Jumbo guarantees seven requirements it will fulfil on every visit, these include price matching and listening to customer feedback.